Looking for your next adventure or travel destination in the United States?

 This is one of those beautiful places that is designated a must-visit location because of one single, incredible centerpiece: the Angel Oak.

 It is a magnificent, grand oak tree aged between 400 and 500 years, and its thick, twisted branches and opulent leaves extend outwards to cover over 17,200 square feet!

-The Angel Oak is located in Johns Island, Charleston – which is, notably, also a fantastic tourist destination.
+The Angel Oak is located in Johns Island near Charleston in South Carolina – which is, notably, also a fantastic tourist destination.